 First, let us reiterate the problem.
 The votes drawn for the sample count are essentially samples drawn from a population (i.e. all votes) and we are trying to use the sample proportion to estimate the true population proportion.
 As with all sample estimates, there is some degree of uncertainty involved.
 This uncertainty is often represented in the form of a confidence interval, a range of values that the true proportion is likely to lie in.
 The confidence interval also has an associated confidence level, often set to be 95%.
 This means that if this sampling has been done infinitely, 95% of the confidence interval would contain the true proportion.

 Next, we can derive the confidence interval from the standard deviation (SD) of the estimate.
 If we assume that the samples follow a normal (“bell curve”) distribution, the two sided 95% confidence interval is ±1.96 SD of the estimate.
-So how do we find the SD of the sample count proportion?
+Fortunately, the standard deviation (SD) of the sample proportion is given by this simple formula:

 \[\begin{equation*} \sigma_{p} = \sqrt{\dfrac{p(1-p)}{n}} \end{equation*}\]